hgbueno/codepipeline-github/README.md

 ### 1. In your Git Account:
 1. Create a new repository
-2. Create a Personal Access Token (Settings > Developer settings > Personal access tokens) Generate the token and copy it.
+2. Create a Personal Access Token
+   Settings > Developer settings > Personal access tokens Generate the token and copy it.

 ### 2. In your AWS Account:
 1. Create the Setup Stack (using setup.yaml template) Inform your Personal Access Token as MyGitToken parameter
-2. Create the Pipeline Stack (using TemplatePipeline.yaml template)
+2. Create the Pipeline Stack using TemplatePipeline.yaml template
    Note: Use Setup parameter = true
 3. Upload the TemplatePipeline.yaml file to S3 Bucket.
 You can get the BucketName in the Output section for Setup Stack.

 ### 3. Back in your Git Account:
-1. In your repository console create the Webhooks:
+1. In your repository console create the Webhook:
    Go to: Settings > Webhooks > Add webhook
    Payload URL: Insert the Endpoint Parameter shown in the Output section for Setup Stack.
    Content Type: application/json